-He tried to stay in the WWF, but he just couldn’t; Vince didn’t wanna have him back.
+He tried to stay in the WWF, but he just couldn’t; Vince didn’t want to have him back.
 I remember I called Pat Patterson and I suggested that I team up with Dino – because I liked him.

 I remember the breaking point for him was when he had to go and borrow from his mom.
 That was too much for his pride to take.

 He went to see the Indians.
 The Indians had the river so they could pass cigarettes across like crazy – or arms – whatever.
 And the Indians were big wrestling fans, you know?
-So when they saw Dino they were like, ‘Oh man..!’
+So when they saw Dino, they were like, ‘Oh man..!’
 They started dealing strictly with him.
-So Dino had the monopoly with the Indians.
+So Dino had a monopoly with the Indians.